Cave Tours Closed for Season

 Anita Varnon, NPS

 Looking for a Halloween haunt?
-During the last three weekends of October you'll get goose-bumps on the Haunted Candlelight tour of the caves as you hear spooky stories of local history; walk amongst the bats and spiders, and discover the lesser known tales of these dark catacombs.
+From October 24th through October 31st you'll get goose-bumps on the Haunted Candlelight tour of the caves as you hear spooky stories of local history; walk amongst the bats and spiders, and discover the lesser known tales of these dark catacombs.

-The Haunted Candlelight tours will be given during the last three weekends of October at 4:15 and 4:30 PM on October 11-13, 18-20, and 25-27.
+The Haunted Candlelight tours will be given from October 24th to October 31st at 4:00 PM.
 Children must be over the age of twelve to participate, and those ages 16 and under unaccompanied by an adult must have a parental release form signed on site.
 The tour is moderately strenuous and not recommended if you have any issues with balancing while walking, respiratory problems, or heart conditions.